ChangWynn/CV/README.md

 ### Problem-Solving
-- Displayed quick-thinking and excellent problem-solving skills in the casino industry to provide quick and accurate payouts in a fast-paced environment, ensuring optimal game pace.
+- Showcased quick-thinking and excellent problem-solving skills in the casino industry to deliver accurate payouts in a fast-paced environment, ensuring optimal game pace.
 - Developed a system to keep track of customers' accessories orders during employment at Tel and Com.
 - Created a technique for rapid mental calculation of Baccarat's 225 to 1 payout during employment at the Empire Casino.